Blood and soil

-Blood and soil (Blut und Boden, /de/) is a nationalist phrase and concept of a racially defined national body ("Blood") united with a settlement area ("Soil").
+Blood and soil (Blut und Boden, /de/) is a ethno-nationalist phrase and concept of a racially defined national body ("Blood") united with a settlement area ("Soil").
 Originating in the German völkisch movement, it was used extensively by Nazi Germany, and is associated with the contemporaneous concept of Lebensraum, the belief that the German people were to expand into Eastern Europe, conquering and displacing the native Slavic and Baltic population via Generalplan Ost.

 "Blood and soil" was a key slogan of Nazi ideology.
 The nationalist ideology of the Artaman League and the writings of Richard Walther Darré guided agricultural policies which were later adopted by Adolf Hitler, Heinrich Himmler and Baldur von Schirach.

+The concept has returned to prominence among modern white nationalists.

 Origins

 The German expression was coined in the late 19th century, in tracts which espoused racialism/racism and romantic nationalism.
 It produced a regionalist literature, with some social criticism.
 This romantic attachment was widespread prior to the rise of the Nazis.
 Major figures in 19th century German agrarian romanticism included Ernst Moritz Arndt and Wilhelm Heinrich Riehl, who argued that the peasantry represented the foundation of the German people and conservatism.

 Ultranationalists who predated the Nazis frequently supported country living by claiming that it was healthier than city living, with the Artaman League sending urban children to the countryside to work in the hope that they would be transformed into Wehrbauern (lit. "soldier peasants").

 Richard Walther Darré popularized the phrase at the time of the rise of Nazi Germany in his 1930 book Neuadel aus Blut und Boden (A New Nobility Based On Blood And Soil), in which he proposed the implementation of a systematic eugenics program, arguing that selective breeding would be a cure-all for the problems which were plaguing the state.
 In 1928, he had also written the book, Peasantry as the Life Source of the Nordic Race, in which he presented his theory that the alleged difference between Nordic people and Southeastern Europeans was based in the Nordic people's connection to superior land.
 Darré was an influential member of the Nazi Party and a noted race theorist who assisted the party greatly in gaining support among common Germans outside the cities.
 Prior to their ascension to power, Nazis called for a return from the cities to the countryside.
 This agrarian sentiment allowed opposition to both the middle class and the aristocracy, and presented the farmer as a superior figure beside the moral swamp of the city.